sabaton-rs/sabaton-mw/src/doc/doc.md

 }
 ```

 Interfaces are defined by using traits (Example in the above example) and a derive macro(service in the above example).
-Name of service is "dev.sabaton.ExampleInterface".
 The services are a combination of fields, events, and/or methods.
 A field represents the status of an entity.
 Event is a message communicated from the server to the client when a value is changed or cyclically communicated to clients.
 Method is a (programming) function/procedure/subroutine that can be invoked.
 A method is run on the server on remote invocation from the client.

 In the above example only 1 feild (ExampleStatus) is used.
 If you want to use more events and methods you can modify your interface definition.
 For example: